gregor-uusvali/Erply-api-test-project/README.md

 # Erply API Test Project

 This project is a simple Golang-based Erply API endpoint/middleware that allows reading and writing customer data from the Erply API.
+Users can log in with their Erply credentials (clientCode, username, password) to add new customers, view the customers table, and delete customers.

 ## Requirements